-R The University of East Anglia is looking to recruit a Lecturer in Media Production to join its dynamic School of Media, Languages and Communication in the Faculty of Arts and Humanities.
+The University of East Anglia is looking to recruit a lecturer in media production to join its dynamic School of Media, Languages and Communication in the Faculty of Arts and Humanities.

 The successful candidate will deliver teaching, including delivery of lectures, seminars, workshops, and individual supervision of dissertation students.
-It is anticipated that the post holder will look to lead on the following undergraduate modules: Single Camera Production, Directing Workshop, Screenplay development, and introduction to film and tv industry.
+It is anticipated that the post holder will teach in areas including single camera production and factual production, and have a strong background in the film & TV industry.

 Duties will be as follows: delivering lectures, seminars and workshops; carrying out teaching-related duties such as marking, and supervising MA dissertations.
-The successful candidate will also contribute to administrative work in the School, such as student advising.
+The successful candidate will also contribute to administrative work in the School, such as student advising and recruitment events.